AbrahamAlgorithm/ai-studymate/README.md

 - [Contact](#contact)

 ## Project Overview
-AI StudyMate aims to make learning more accessible by using AI and machine learning to analyze and solve academic problems from uploaded images.
+AI StudyMate aims to make learning more accessible by using AI to analyze and solve academic problems through text input.
 The application provides an interactive learning experience, offering detailed explanations to help students grasp complex concepts.
+It also retains memory of past interactions to provide context-aware responses.

 ## Features
-- **Image Upload:** Users can upload images of questions or problems.
+- **Text-Based Input:** Users can ask academic or general questions through a text-based interface.
-- **Optical Character Recognition (OCR):** Extracts text and equations from images.
+- **Memory Retention:** AI StudyMate remembers previous conversations to offer better context and personalized responses.
-- **Subject-Specific Solutions:** Focuses on structural mechanics, strength of materials, physics, and mathematics.
+- **Subject-Specific Solutions:** Focuses on structural mechanics, strength of materials, physics, and mathematics, but can respond to other queries as well.
-- **Step-by-Step Explanations:** Detailed breakdowns of problem-solving steps.
+- **Step-by-Step Explanations:** Provides detailed breakdowns of problem-solving steps.
+- **Recent Chats:** The sidebar displays recent chat history for easy reference.
 - **User-Friendly Interface:** Accessible on multiple devices (desktop, tablet, mobile).
+- **New Chat Feature:** Allows users to start fresh conversations at any time.
+- **Secure Authentication:** Uses Firebase Authentication with a minimum 6-character password policy for security.

 ## Technologies Used
-- **Backend:** Python (Django/Flask)
-- **Frontend:** React.js or Angular
+- **Frontend:** React.js (Vite setup), Material-UI
+- **Backend:** Firebase Authentication, Firebase Firestore (for storing chat history)
-- **AI/ML Models:** Gemini pro vision
+- **AI/ML Models:** Gemini Pro Vision API for processing and understanding queries
-- **Database:** MongoDB

 ## Installation
 To run AI StudyMate locally, follow these steps: